-Select this choice to view or change the startup options, such as the startup sequence and the keyboard NumLock state.
+Select this choice to view or change the startup options, such as the startup sequence, the keyboard NumLock state, the option ROM execution priorities, whether displayless operation is enabled, whether to restart on POST/BIOS error, and other startup considerations.
+You can also select this choice to enable or disable hard disk drive self-monitoring, analysis, and reporting technology (SMART).
 Changes in the startup options take effect when you restart the server.